 - Identification of organisms requires laboratory and field studies.

-Let us study some of the taxonomical aids which provide specimens for such intensive studies.
+Let us study some taxonomical aids which provide specimens for such intensive studies.

 It is a store that houses a collection of preserved plant species.
 Plant specimens are preserved in forms of herbarium sheets which are prepared by drying, pressing and preserving the samples on sheets.
 These sheets are then arranged in their order of classification in the taxonomic hierarchy.
 These herbarium sheets carry all the information about the respective specimen.

-These are gardens in which specific plants are grown and are labeled according to their taxonomy.
+These are gardens in which specific plants are grown and are labelled according to their taxonomy.
 Thus, the labels carry their scientific names and family.
 The main purpose of botanical gardens is to identify the plant species under consideration.

 Biological museums are found in schools and colleges; like the biology laboratory that we find in our schools.
 In these museums, plants and animal species are preserved in jars and containers with the help of appropriate preservatives.
 They may also be dried and preserved.
-Birds and larger animals are usually stuffed before preserving and insects are killed and pinned in boxes.
+Birds and larger animals are usually stuffed before preserving and insects are killed and pinned in the boxes.
 We sometimes find skeletons of various animals too.

 These are places where animals and birds are kept in protected boundaries.
 An attempt is made to provide them with a habitat closest to their natural habitats.
 Thus, we get a chance to learn about their natural habits and behaviour.
 Zoological parks are open for human visits.

 This is a taxonomical aid where plants and animals are recognized based on contrasting characteristics known as keys.
 Two contrasting keys are generally kept as a pair, thus leading to acceptance of once and rejection of another.

 Stay tuned with BYJU’S to learn more about Taxonomy, Taxonomic Hierarchy, Taxonomical Aids and other related topics at BYJU’S Biology.